 Capital requirements on the current legal framework

-*Each institution is required to comply with a combined buffer requirement that corresponds to the sum of the capital conservation buffer, the institution-specific countercyclical capital buffer and the higher of the G-SIIs / O-SIIs buffer and the systemic risk buffer (except when the latter only applies to risk exposures in the EU Member State which activated the measure, in which case it is additive).
+*Each institution is required to comply with a combined buffer requirement that corresponds to the sum of the capital conservation buffer, the institution-specific countercyclical capital buffer and the higher of the G-SII / O-SII buffer and the systemic risk buffer (except where the latter only applies to risk exposures in the EU Member State which activated the measure, in which case it is cumulative).

 Macro-prudential policy strategy (December 2015)

 Macro-prudential policy in Portugal: objectives and instruments (December 2014)